 When we talk about men’s wardrobe staples, the suit always comes up.
-Aside from your basic shirts and pants, a suit is considered a must-have clothing piece.
-But, do you know what other clothing pieces go with it?
-Or do you really know anything about this wardrobe staple?
-If not, we’ve got you covered!
+Aside from your basic shirts and pants, a suit is considered a must-have piece.
+But, do you know what comes with it?

-When you buy a suit, it is usually sold as a set of clothes comprising a suit jacket or coat, and trousers or pants, made of the same material.
-It is commonly worn with a collared dress shirt, necktie, and dress shoes.
+When you buy a suit, it’s usually sold as a set of clothes comprising of a suit jacket or coat, and trousers or pants, made of the same material.
+It’s commonly worn with a collared dress shirt, necktie, and dress shoes.
 Men wear this outfit at formal events and settings.
-But there are more about suits that you should know.
-If you are interested in knowing more about suits and how to find the right one for you, well, suit up, because we will walk you through it.
+If you’re interested in knowing more about suits and how to find the right one for you, well, suit up, because we’re ready to walk you through it.

 The suit is composed of a suit jacket and pants of the same material and color, as we mentioned above.
-If you are planning to buy yourself a suit and do not know which one to buy, you should first know what event you will use it?
-This part is essential because it will make you decide which suit you are going to buy.
+If you’re planning to buy a suit and do not know which one to buy, first consider what event you will use it for?
+This part is essential because it’ll help you decide which suit to buy.

-Navy blue suit is considered to be men’s wear go-to neutral.
-It works with every shirt-and-tie combination you can think of and a whole lot more.
-It is also a wearable color no matter what the event may be.
-Whether it is a date, attending a wedding, or just a formal office event, a navy-blue suit will never disappoint you.
+A navy blue suit is considered to be a men’s wear go-to neutral.
+It works with every shirt-and-tie combination and a whole lot more.
+It’s also a wearable color no matter what the event may be.
+Whether it’s a date, a wedding, or just a formal office event, a navy-blue suit will never disappoint you.

 For formal and casual looks, light grey suits are an outstanding choice.
 They are youthful, modern, and sharp.
-For the warmer months, opt for lighter shades as it offers a summary contrast to the black and navy monotony.
-On the other hand, because light gray can stain very quickly, you may also want to make sure that you keep an eye out for possible dirt stains.
+For the warmer months, opt for lighter shades as it offers a contrast to the black and navy monotony.
+On the other hand, because light gray stains easily, you may also want to make sure that you keep an eye out for possible dirt stains.

 The Suit that Fits

-When talking about suits, color isn’t the only thing that you should take seriously, but also it is fit.
-It is very crucial to find the suit that perfectly fits you.
-That is why we’ve broken down the things you should take note of for your next suit.
+When talking about suits, color isn’t the only thing you should take seriously.
+The fit of your suit is even more important.
+It’s crucial to find the suit that perfectly fits you.
+That’s why we’ve broken down the things you should take note of for your next suit.

 The jacket should lightly hug your midsection with the top button fastened.
-It should not feel tight or constricting, as well.
-The jacket shouldn’t also be pulling at the button, as it will tighten the jacket and look like you’re trying to Hulk out.
+It should not feel tight or constricting.
+The jacket shouldn’t pull at the button, as it will tighten the jacket and look like you’re trying to Hulk out.

 The length of the suit jacket will determine if your upper body is reciprocal to your lower body.
 If your jacket length is messed up, then the whole suit is going to look wrong.
-If you’re under 5’9 in height, the jacket should stop around the mid-crotch.
-And if you are taller than that, then it should stop at mid to lower.
+If you’re under 5’9″ in height, the jacket should stop around mid-crotch.
+And if you’re taller than that, then it should stop at mid to lower crotch.

-Another thing remembers about a suit is its sleeves.
-The jacket sleeves should be about ¼ inch above the top of your hand when you bend your wrist (make sure that your palms are facing the ground).
+The jacket sleeves should be about ¼” above the top of your hand when you bend your wrist (make sure that your palms are facing the ground).

-When it comes to the button, the jacket’s second button from the bottom of the top button should lie just one inch above your belly-button, not below.
+When it comes to the button, the jacket’s second button from the bottom of the top button should lie 1 inch above your belly-button, not below.
 Yes, always above, and never below for a perfect fit.

-Aside from the suit jacket, your suit pants should also fit you perfectly so you’ll look great with a suit outfit.
-So how does a pant should fit?
-Below are the considerations you should know and remember.
+Aside from the suit jacket, your suit pants should also fit you perfectly so you’ll look great in your suit.
+So how should pants fit?
+Below are the considerations to remember.

-One of the most crucial parts of your suit pants is the waist.
-When looking for pants, remember that it should fit perfectly around your waist with no need for a belt to hold them up.
-It should also hit around the high hipbone area, or even slightly higher, unlike jeans.
+One of the most crucial parts of your suit’s pants is the waist.
+When looking for pants, remember that they should fit perfectly around your waist with no need for a belt to hold them up.
+They should also hit around the high hipbone area, or even slightly higher, unlike jeans.

-To know if your pants fit you, well, there’s a trick for that.
+To know if your pants fit you, there’s a trick for that.
 You should be able to pinch around 1 inch of fabric on either side of your thigh.
-Your pants’ legs should be slim with a slight taper to get narrower towards the ankle.
+Your pants’ legs should be slim with a slight taper that gets narrower towards the ankle.

 There are some unspoken rules when it comes to suits that you might not know.
-And to help you wear your suits perfectly, we narrow down some of the do’s and don’ts for your convenience.
+And to help you wear your suit perfectly, we’ve narrow down some of the do’s and don’ts for your convenience.

 - If you’re wearing a dark suit, a light pocket square is highly recommended.